OvertureMaps/workshop/4-gers.md

 1. In this example, we'll use DuckDB to connect to Azure and read the parquet files from Azure blob storage.
 These are mirrors of the same files we were previously accessing on Amazon S3.

     ```sql
-    CREATE TABLE charleston AS (
+    CREATE TABLE slc AS (
         SELECT
             *
         FROM
             read_parquet('az://overturemapswestus2.blob.core.windows.net/release/2025-04-23.0/theme=divisions/type=division/*')
         WHERE
-            -- ID for Charleston, South Carolina
+            -- ID for Salt Lake City, Utah
-            id = '085052213fffffff014a308a7966bf2a'
+            id = '0856ea4bbfffffff01c731f9bbbf7873'
     );
     ```

-2. When we query that table, we can see the Divisions hierarchy: Charleston is a locality in Charleston County, which is in the region of South Carolina, within the country of the United States.
+2. When we query that table, we can see the Divisions hierarchy: Salt Lake City is a locality in Salt Lake County, which is in the region of Utah, within the country of the United States.

     ```sql
     SELECT